jenmcquade/rubix-demos/README.md

-# To run app from the included React dev server
+# To run this app from the included React dev server
 - Install Node with NPM: https://www.npmjs.com/get-npm
 - Run this in the pulled directory: